-Figure 4 presents an abbreviated definition of the dynamic relaxed semantics of a program.
-The evaluation relation $\langle s, \sigma \rangle \Downarrow{\tau} \phi$ means that evaluation of the statement s from a state σ yields the output configuration φ .
+Figure 4 presents an abbreviated version of the dynamic relaxed semantics.
+The relation $\langle s, \sigma \rangle \Downarrow{\tau} \phi$ denotes that evaluating the statement s in the state σ yields the output configuration φ .

-The dynamic relaxed semantics builds upon the original semantics and differs from the original semantics only in that relax statements modify the state of the program.
-We have, therefore, elided the presentation of all the rules that are either reused (skip, assignment, havoc, assert, and assume) or adapted to refer to the relaxed dynamic semantics in their premises (i.e., sequential composition, if, and while).
+The dynamic relaxed semantics builds upon the original semantics.
+It differs only in that relax statements modify the state of the program.
+We therefore omit the presentation of all the rules that are either reused (skip, assignment, havoc, assert, and assume) or adapted to refer to the relaxed dynamic semantics in their premises (i.e., sequential composition, if, and while).

 Relax.
-The relax (X) st (e) statement non-deterministically modifies the state of the program in the relaxed semantics so that it satisfies the statement's constraint e.
+The relax (X) st (e) statement nondeterministically modifies the state of the program in the relaxed semantics so that it satisfies the statement's predicate e.
 The rule implements the modification by reusing the rule for havoc statements.